 My academic background is in International Relations, broadly defined.
 I hold a BA (First-Class) and MA (Distinction) in International Relations, and a PhD in Politics and International Studies from the University of Leeds.
 My primary research interests are British foreign policy, human rights, humanitarian intervention, the Responsibility to Protect, and international order.
 Based on a combination of these research interests and the excellent expertise and scholarship on human protection, I decided to remain at the University of Leeds to carry out PhD research on the UK’s foreign policy commitment to human protection from mass violence and atrocity crimes, which was awarded in 2021.
 Further information is available via my LinkedIn profile.

-Alongside my research, I am responsible for managing website content for the European Centre for the Responsibility to Protect (ECR2P) at the University of Leeds.
+Alongside my research, I am an ambassador for the European Centre for the Responsibility to Protect (ECR2P) at the University of Leeds.
 The ECR2P is dedicated to advancing the R2P through research, education, and policy dialogue.
-I have also been involved in several research projects, which have helped to shape my research interests.
-This includes research on human protection within the context of the ongoing conflict in Syria.

 Outside of academia, I have a keen interest in football and support my local club, Bradford City.

 I have vast teaching experience in the School of Politics and International Studies where I have delivered a range of classes since 2018.
 The modules I have taught include: International Politics (level 1), Approaches to Analysis (level 2), United States Politics (level 2), Security Studies (level 2), the Responsibility to Protect (level 3), British Foreign Policy (Level 3), Global Politics and Nuclear Weapons (Level 3) I have also acted as module leader for a taught postgraduate module on Diplomatic Practice (level 5).
 This is in addition to lecturing on human rights, R2P, diplomacy, and research methods.